 6. Tip Responsibly

-Sometimes it can be hard to make a question text sufficiently clear without becoming verbose (and thus backfiring).
-This is where a tip text on the question itself or explanatory text above the question can help you to provide additional clarity without making the question difficult to parse.
+Sometimes, it can be hard to make a question text sufficiently clear without becoming verbose (and thus backfiring).
+This is where a tip text on the question itself or explanatory text above the question can help you provide additional clarity without making the question difficult to parse.
 I still recommend keeping this short and simple – the adage “everything must be made as simple as possible, but not one bit simpler” seems to fit here.

 7. Think global, act local